ncytimothy/DishtroyApp/README.md

 # Technologies we used:

-Swift, UIKit, AVFoundation, AVKit, CoreAnimation
+Swift, UIKit, AVFoundation, AVKit, CoreAnimation, CoreMotion

 # API: